trettenbrein/OpenPoseR/README.md

 ## Installation

-For now, OpenPoseR can be installed using the following commands (you will need to have the ``devtools`` package installed):
+For now, OpenPoseR (current version: 0.9) can be installed using the following commands (you will need to have the ``devtools`` package installed):

 ```r
 # Install devtools from CRAN (if not already installed)